Zucchini Baked Oatmeal

 Topping ideas

-• Nut butter – you can drizzle almond butter, cashew butter, sunbutter, peanut butter, tahini over the oatmeal to add healthy fats and make it more satisfying.
+• Nut butter – you can drizzle almond butter, cashew butter, sunbutter, peanut butter, tahini over the oatmeal to make it more satisfying.

 • Cashew frosting – make a batch of cashew frosting to make this taste like dessert for breakfast.
 Soak the cashews while the oatmeal is baking and blend it up while waiting on the oatmeal to cool.